WE MET BEFORE?

 grew up watching how their mothers behaved around men.
-They learned how to be adorable and seductive, to manipulate people into giving them what they wanted or needed.
-In short, they repeatedly observed these tactics being deployed by a masterful teacher, and adopted Borderline mother is often envious of her child's achievements/successes, and could be flirtatious or seductive with her daughter's romantic interests.
+They learned how to act sweet, adorable and seductive, to manipulate people into giving them what they wanted or needed.
+In short, they repeatedly observed these tactics being deployed by a masterful teacher, Borderline mother is often envious of her child's achievements/successes, and could be flirtatious or seductive with her daughter's romantic interests.
 She may have no compunctions whatsoever, about stealing or adult child.

-variety of betrayals in childhood have deeply fractured a Borderline's core, and psychic trauma from this period can't help but seriously impact all adult relationship endeavors.
-Add to to this, the imprint from a narcissistic parent is retained, and may be subconsciously sought after in her adult attachments.
-LOVE GOT TO DO WITH IT?
+variety of betrayals during childhood have deeply fractured a Borderline's core, and psychic trauma from this period can't help but seriously impact all adult relationship endeavors.
+Add to this, the imprint from a narcissistic parent is retained, and may be subconsciously sought after in her adult attachments~ for LOVE GOT TO DO WITH IT?

 have built-in grandiosity.
-This is a defense against their feelings of inadequacy and inferiority, which triggers their compulsion to know what others are thinking and feeling, and can come across various topics.
+This is their defense against feelings of inadequacy and inferiority, and these deficits trigger their narcissist automatically presumes to know what others are thinking various topics.
 Narcissists love to tell you what you're